Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Theoretical results

-However this result was about the \textit{population} distance covariance between the residual random variable and the feature $X^{(j)}$.
-Therefore, Proposition \ref{distance} in Appendix, which is an adaptation of the main result in \cite{li2012feature}, shows that the sample distance covariance approximates the population distance covariance well.
-Note that since $\mathbf{X}$ follows a uniform distribution and $f(\cdot)$ is a Lipschitz function, $f(\mathbf{X})$ is bounded.
-It is easy to see that any bounded random variable is a sub-exponential random variable, and the sum of two independent sub-exponential random variables is also a sub-exponential random variable.
-Therefore, $Y$ is also a sub-exponential random variable.
-Hence, the proposition's conditions are satisfied and applicable in our context.
+However this result was about the \textit{population} distance covariance between the residual random variable and the feature $X_{.,j}$.
+The Proposition 1.2 in the Supplement, which is an adaptation of the main result in \cite{li2012feature}, shows that the sample distance covariance approximates the population distance covariance well.
+Note that since $\mathbf{X}$ follows a uniform distribution and $f(\cdot)$ is a bounded function, $f(\mathbf{X})$ is bounded.
+It is easy to see that any bounded random variable is a sub-Gaussian random variable, and the sum of two independent sub-Gaussian random variables is also a sub-Gaussian random variable.
+Therefore, $Y$ is also a sub-Gaussian random variable.
+Hence, the conditions in \cite{li2012feature} are satisfied and the main results are applicable in our context.